 The Foundation considers all liquid investments with original maturities of three months or less to be cash equivalents.
-Uninvested cash and cash equivalents included in investment accounts, including endowment accounts, are considered to be cash and cash equivalents.
-At June 30, 2023 and 2022, cash equivalents consisted primarily of investments in money market mutual funds.
-At June 30, 2023, the Foundation's cash accounts did not exceed federally insured limits.
+Uninvested cash and cash equivalents included in investment accounts, including endowment accounts, are not considered to be cash and cash equivalents.
+At June 30, 2024 and 2023, cash equivalents consisted primarily of investments in money market mutual funds.
+At June 30, 2024, the Foundation's cash accounts exceeded insured limits by approximately \$7,127,000.